usertam/OOS-Mods-5T/README.md

 All credit goes to [paphonb](https://github.com/paphonb), the author of the mod.

 ## Status
-- Up to date with OxygenOS Open Beta 32
+- Up to date with OxygenOS Open Beta 33
+- Added AOSP-style charging indication support

 ## Features not implemented
-- AOSP-style charging indication
 - AOSP style clear all notifications button
 - Battery icon in AOD
 - Android Q battery icon